mschubert/clustermq/README.md

 You should be good to go!

-If you need to set scheduler options see
+If you need to set scheduler options (or want to access your computing cluster via SSH) see
 [the wiki on how to set it
 up](https://github.com/mschubert/clustermq/wiki#setting-up-the-scheduler).

 Usage
 -----

-The following arguments are supported by `Q`:
+The basic arguments for `Q` are:

  * `fun` - The function to call.
 This needs to be self-sufficient (because it will not have access to the `master` environment)